bhuvanendraputchala-oss/Durable-Human-in-the-Loop-Refund-Orchestration-with-Policy-Grounded-RAG/README.md

 Graph nodes are instrumented with `langfuse.observe`.
 Set the `LANGFUSE_*` environment variables before starting the server to enable tracing in your Langfuse project.
 If the variables are absent, the application runs normally without tracing.

 ---

-## How I Used Claude Code / Cursor

-I used Claude Code as an accelerator for implementation and iteration while keeping the architecture intentional.
-The graph control flow, state schema, and interrupt/resume design were planned before writing code.
-Claude Code helped with wiring up LangGraph nodes, validating imports, and structuring the RAG pipeline.
-I used it as a collaborator on implementation details, not as a replacement for reasoning about control flow and state transitions.